About Members Credit Union

 Members Credit Union is a member-owned, not-for-profit financial cooperative based in North Carolina with headquarters in Winston-Salem.
 We offer a full portfolio of financial service products while charging fewer and lower fees than the larger for-profit banks.
 All deposits are federally insured up to $250,000 by the National Credit Union Administration (NCUA) and backed by the full faith and credit of the United States Government.
 As a service-oriented not-for-profit, our goal is to serve members, not wealthy shareholders.
 That’s because we believe members are more valuable than profit.

 Members Credit Union’s History

-In 1953, twenty employees of McLean Trucking Company formed McLean Employees Credit Union, a financial cooperative, for the benefit of fellow employees.
-We have experienced many changes over the years, yet the philosophy of our credit union has never altered.
+In 1953, twenty employees of the McLean Trucking Company formed McLean Employees Credit Union, a financial cooperative, for the benefit of fellow employees.
+We have experienced many changes over the years, yet our credit union philosophy has never altered.
 It is still our mission to provide the best and most current financial services and products to our members at reasonable costs.
-By adhering to our original philosophy, our credit union has grown from its original membership of 20 members and one sponsor company, to over 50,000 members and more than 400 sponsor companies.
-Click here to view a timeline of Members CU’s History.
+By adhering to our original philosophy, our credit union has grown from its initial membership of 20 members and one sponsor company to over 50,000 members and more than 400 sponsor companies.

 The Difference between Credit Unions and Banks

 Credit unions are not-for-profit financial cooperatives who exist to serve their members, not to make a profit.
 Each credit union member is an equal owner with one equal vote.
 Unlike banks, credit unions do not issue stock or pay dividends to outside stockholders.
 Instead, earnings are returned to our members in the form of lower loan rates, higher interest on deposits, and lower fees.
 Our credit union is governed by a board of directors, elected by and from the credit union’s membership.
 Board members serve voluntarily without pay or exclusive benefits.